-Default: 0 (off, Capture reads directly from the redo logs)
+Default: 0 (off, Capture reads directly from the redo logs) Range of valid values: 0 or 1 (flag) Takes effect: Process restart

 SP\OCT\ONELINE\DEBUG

 This parameter controls the oneline debug feature for the Capture process.

 The oneline debug feature enables you to perform debugging for out-of-sync errors without consuming a large amount of the system resources.
 The oneline debug logs just enough information in one line to detect where in the data stream an out-of-sync condition occurred.
 Once oneline debug identifies the process that is causing the problem, you can then enable regular debugging for that process.